 The thickness of the spacer will determine the distance, or space, between the two glass plies in an insulating unit.
 Viracon’s typical 1” insulating units are constructed using a 1/2” (13.2mm) nominal thickness spacer; however, a wide variety of alternate thickness spacers are available.
 Even a minimal change in the thickness of the spacer can affect solar performance so it is important to include the thickness in a specification.

-When selecting a spacer material it is necessary to be aware of the different u-values used in the glass industry.
+When selecting a spacer material, it is necessary to be aware of the different u-values used in the glass industry.
 Center-of-glass (COG) u-values represent the center of the glass.
-Center of glass values provide an effective way to directly compare glass products without bias from spacer material, framing or unit size.
+Center-of-glass values provide an effective way to directly compare glass products without bias from spacer material, framing or unit size.
 Edge-of-glass (EOG) values represent the perimeter of the glass unit affected by the spacer material.
-Framing the glass unit is installed into also has a separate value.
+The framing the glass unit is installed into also has a separate value.
 These values are weighted based on the area of the unit to provide an overall u-factor.
 The overall value is typically an input needed to run whole building energy calculations and determine code compliance.

 Aluminum, Stainless Steel and Viracon Thermal Spacer (VTS™) are the three spacer material options available from Viracon.

 Although aluminum was once the most specified, increasing energy requirements are escalating the demand for alternate spacer options to improve edge-of-glass (EOG) u-value.
 Spacer materials that improve the EOG u-value beyond the performance offered by aluminum are commonly grouped together under the category of warm edge spacers or warm edge technology.